mvac7/SDCC_startup_MSX816kROM4000/README.md

 This CRT includes the header of the MSX ROM, initializes the stack and executes the main function.
 The ROM is allocated in the second bank (4000h).

-It includes winOS scripts (.BAT) for compiling a 8K or 16K projects.
+It includes winOS and Linux scripts for compiling a 8K or 16K projects.
 These scripts compile and generate the binary with the appropriate size.

 Compilation and 16K ROM binary creation example: